marciocg/meuengenho_blog/README.md

 meuengenho_blog
 ===============

-blog implementation from udacity_cs253 classes, but using bottle.py
+Blog app implementation for udacity_cs253 classes, but using bottle.py.

-known issues:
--You should install beaker on your appengine to use it.
+The app was made to run in Google AppEngine, with Google Datastore as database.